When the adjudicating component disagrees with any cited group I deficiency, group

 must develop all allegations or medical sources before making a denial determination.

-The reviewing component corrects the OQR legacy system to reflect a documentation
+The review component corrects the OQR case processing system to reflect a documentation

 deficiency, thus there is only one chargeable deficiency for the adjudicating component.

-If the adjudicating component chooses not to resolve the disagreement through the
+If the adjudicating component chooses not to attempt to resolve the disagreement through

-IRR process, or if they cannot resolve the deficiency after the IRR process, the adjudicating
+the IRR process, or if they cannot resolve the deficiency after the IRR process, the

 If the adjudicating component does not resolve the deficiency through the IRR process,